xEzka1903/ArmorTrimEdit/README.md

 2. Run /armortrimedit
 3. In the GUI, select a pattern and material
-4. Click the lime concrete to apply the armor trim or
+4. Click the lime concrete to apply the armor trim
-Click the barrier to remove armor trims from the item
+5. or click the barrier to remove armor trims from the item

 Command Usage:
 1. Hold a piece of armor in your main hand
-2. Run /armortrimedit set [​pattern] [​material] or
+2. Run /armortrimedit set [​pattern] [​material]
-Run /armortrimedit remove
+3. or run /armortrimedit remove

 GUI/Command functions can be enabled/disabled in the config.yml file